seqan/seqan3/doc/tutorial/08_pairwise_alignment/index.md

 Similarly to the scoring scheme, you can use the seqan3::align_cfg::gap_cost_affine to customise the gap penalties used for the alignment computation.
 The default initialised seqan3::align_cfg::gap_cost_affine sets the score for a gap to `-1` and for a gap opening to `0`.
 Note that the gap open score is added to the gap score when a gap is opened within the alignment computation.
-Therefore setting the gap open score to `0` disables affine gaps altogether.
+Therefore, setting the gap open score to `0` disables affine gaps altogether.
 You can pass a seqan3::align_cfg::extension_score and a seqan3::align_cfg::open_score object to initialise the scheme with custom gap penalties.
 The penalties can be changed later by using the respective member variables `extension_score` and `open_score`.